N3pps/Metro-Car-Funnel-Analysis/README.md

 * Are there any significant drop-off points preventing drivers from fullfilling orders?

 ## 🔍 Methodology
+### Data Cleaning and Preparation
 Our first task was extracting the raw data working on a  Jupyter Notebook hosted on Google Colab, using "SQL Alchemy" Python Library to exctract data from a PostgreSQL Database, across five key tables, generating a wide array of metrics.
-The main focus was on understanding the dataset using Pandas.
-In this process we answered several Business related Questions and visualize our data to make it easy to understand.
+The main focus was on understanding the dataset using Pandas and creating a main Table to work with.

+### Exploratory Data Analysis (EDA)
+In this process we answered several Business related Questions like:
+What is the average time of a ride from pick up to drop off?
+We build some visualize our data to make it easy to understand.

+### Funnel Analysis
-Next we collected the Data Necessary to build our Funnels and Visualize them.
+Next we collected the Data Necessary to build our Funnels to find out where we lose most users to complete their first ride.
+For the User Table it was the following Steps:
+1. App download
+2. Signup
+3. Ride request
+4. Driver acceptance
+5. Ride finished
+6. at least one payment
+7. Review

+For the driver related "Orders fullfilled" Funnel it was the following Steps:
+1. Ride request
+2. Driver acceptance
+3. Ride finished
+4. Ride paid
+5. Ride reviewed

 ## 💡 Key Findings